Morsianeren/DeifExercisePublic/README.md

 I have included a Makefile to compile this project on both Windows and Linux.
 Simply run `make` in your CLI.

 The implementation follows the sequence diagrams created in exercise 2, and the classes are the same as those in the Domain model in exercise 1.
+I have chosen not to implement the extended domain diagram, because of my limited time to do this assignment.

 ### Example